 Are they attractive?

 It is unlikely that you, the architect, and the building owner think large beige boxes on the side of the road are particularly beautiful.
-The way you get around that is by getting that hot box enclosure to blend in.
+The way you get around that is by getting that backflow cover to blend in.
 Most leading manufacturers of fiberglass covers make them in one color - off-white.
 They also come in one shape according to how it is machined.
 With aluminum enclosures, there are many color options available from grey to blue to red.
 Also, the ability to customize the design and size of the box helps it blend in for a more aesthetically pleasing look.

 How much do they cost?